 For most travelers, the Old Quarter is the best place to stay in Hanoi.
 It’s one of the city’s major commercial districts with plenty of hotels, cafes, shops, and restaurants.

 Hotel rooms in Vietnam are cheap.
 You can get a huge private room in Hanoi for around USD 20-25 a night with breakfast for two already included.
 Finding a good, inexpensive place to stay in the Old Quarter won’t be difficult, but one place to consider is Hanoi Little Town Hotel.
 It’s centrally located, rooms are big, the staff is courteous and cheery, and we always looked forward to their breakfast buffet in the morning.
 Check out my post on Hanoi Little Town Hotel for more pictures and information.

 You can book a room at Hanoi Little Town Hotel through Booking.com or Agoda.
 Be sure to check both sites to find the best rate.
 You can browse through those links for other listings in Hanoi as well.
 You can also book a room here through AirBnB.
 If Hanoi Little Town Hotel isn’t the ideal hotel for you, then you can search through their list of accommodations in Hanoi.
-If you’re new to the site, then you can get USD 22 free travel credit via THIS LINK.
+If you’re new to the site, then you can get up to USD 43 free travel credit via THIS LINK.

 Approximate Room Rate: USD 25 per night (as of April 2017, with breakfast)

 1. Take a Stroll in and around Hanoi’s Old Quarter